WoltLab/docs.woltlab.com/docs/package_pip_acp-menu.md

 ### `<icon>`

-{% include tip.html content="Use an icon only for top-level and 4th-level items." %}
+!!! info "Use an icon only for top-level and 4th-level items."

 Name of the Font Awesome icon class.